jashburn8020/junit-5-user-guide/README.md

 ## Test Instance Lifecycle

-- JUnit creates a new instance of each test class before executing each test method in order to allow individual test methods to be executed in isolation, and to avoid unexpected side effects due to mutable test instance state
+- JUnit creates a new instance of each test class before executing each test method
+  - to allow individual test methods to be executed in isolation
+  - to avoid unexpected side effects due to mutable test instance state
   - i.e., the default mode is `Lifecycle.PER_METHOD`
 - To execute all test methods on the same test instance
   - annotate test class with `@TestInstance(Lifecycle.PER_CLASS)`